systechafrica/systechafrica.github.io/schemesetup/introduction.md

 ### Scheme Setup Module

 The Scheme Setup module implements the trust deed and rules of a scheme.
 These are implemented in the system through configurations such as Basic Scheme Details, Contribution Rates, Vesting Scales, Schemes Member Classes, Reasons for
-Exit, Interest Formula, Interest Rates, B+enefits Configuration Matrix, End Year Parameters, Pension Setup Parameters, etc.
+Exit, Interest Formula, Interest Rates, Benefits Configuration Matrix, End Year Parameters, Pension Setup Parameters, etc.

 To access the Scheme Setup dashboard, click the **Scheme Setup** link on the FundMaster landing page to open the **Setup Links** Window as shown below: